-56. Liquidity risk management
+52. Liquidity risk management

 The liquidity risk is defined as the lack of possibility to pay the debts on time due to the lack of liquid assets.
-Lack of liquidity may arise from inappropriate structure of statement of financial position, misfit of cash flows, not received payments from contractors, sudden withdrawal of cash by clients or other market events.
+Lack of liquidity may arise from inappropriate structure of the statement of financial position, misfit of cash flows, not received payments from contractors, sudden withdrawal of cash by clients or other market events.

-The objective of liquidity risk management is to pay present and future debts (also potential) on time, taking into account the nature of performed activities and requirements which may occur due to changes in market environment, by shaping the structure of statement of financial position and off-balance sheet liabilities.
+The objective of liquidity risk management is to pay present and future debts (also potential) on time, taking into account the nature of performed activities and requirements which may occur due to changes in market environment, by shaping the structure of the Bank's statement of financial position and off-balance sheet liabilities.

-The Group's policy concerning liquidity is based on keeping a portfolio of liquid securities and increasing stable sources of financing (stable deposits, in particular).
-In its liquidity risk management policy, also uses money market instruments, including NBP open market operations.
+PKO Bank Polski SA's policy concerning liquidity is based on keeping a portfolio of liquid securities and increasing stable sources of financing (stable deposits, in particular).
+In its liquidity risk management policy, the Bank also uses money market instruments, including NBP open market operations.